-Much of the information in this article is taken from the leaflet HITCHIN – Blue Plaque Trail, published by the Society in 2000.
-This is currently out of print, but it is hoped to produce an updated version before too long.
+Much of the information in these articles is taken from the leaflet HITCHIN – Blue Plaque Trail, published by the Society in 2000.
+This is currently out of print, but it is hoped to produce an updated version in the not-too-distant future.

 Hitchin, a fine example of an old market town boasts a wealthy architectural heritage.
 It has also been home to many talented and distinguished residents.

 To mark the millennium, a blue plaque scheme was initiated, with much help from local commercial undertakings, and this resulted in thirteen blue plaques being placed around the town.
 These are described below, with a numbered map, drawn by James Willis, to assist in locating them available to download here.
 Additional outline drawings were provided by James Willis, as well as Carola Scupham and Daphne Gibson.

 In 2011, an additional, fourteenth blue plaque was created for local resident, Richard Walker, the renowned freshwater angler, author, journalist and broadcaster.

 - William Ransom and Son plc, pharmaceutical chemists:

 - Frederic Seebohm: 1 – 5 Hermitage Road, SG5 1LT

 - Hawkins Russell Jones: 7 – 8 Portmill Lane, SG5 1DJ

 - The Old Town Hall: 10 Brand Street, SG5 1HX

 - Barclays Bank: 5 – 6 High Street, SG5 1BH